EjiroLaurelD/altschool-cloud-exercises/bash-crontab-exercise/bash.md

 Submit the content of your script, cronjob and a sample of the email sent, all in the folder for this exercise.

-The script is attached to the directory "memory-log.sh"
+The script is attached to the directory [memory-log.sh](../bash-crontab-exercise/memory-log.sh)

 Sample of email
 ![cronemail](../bash-crontab-exercise/cron-email.png)